- Life & Money

 It’s easy to put off thinking about retirement until you get your first job that offers a 401(k).
 But if you want to save earlier — or in addition to what you can put in a 401(k) — you have some options.

 One of them is a Roth IRA.
-What is it that separates it from other accounts?
+What is a Roth IRA?
+And, what separates it from other accounts?
 Here’s what to know.

 IRA stands for “individual retirement account,” and there are two types: a traditional and a Roth.
 They’re similar in that they’re both retirement accounts anyone can open, but different in their tax implications.